JaniceEstes/Cybersecurity_Project_1/README.md

 **Here are the specific commands the user will need to run to download and run the playbook and update the files successfully.**

-1. Navigate to your Jump Box from you personal workstation:
+1. Navigate to your Jump Box from your personal workstation:

 2. Run: